AGTurner/example/README.md

 I decided the nested dependencies were best resolved with a recursive method, which would be called against a job until the job itself was sorted.

-Added a simple check when getting a job's dependent that it wasn't itself
+Added a simple check when getting a job's dependent that it wasn't itself.

-Kept track of which jobs we have already tried to resolve dependencies for during recursion to break out of circular dependencies
+Kept track of which jobs we have already tried to resolve dependencies for during recursion to break out of circular dependencies.